-Slower defensemen who take care of their own zone rather than blazing a trail to the offensive circles not typically fan favorites in Pittsburgh.
+Slower defensemen who take care of their own zone rather than blazing a trail to the offensive circles are not typically fan favorites in Pittsburgh.
 Like Jack Johnson and Rob Scuderi before him, newest Pittsburgh Penguins free agent signing Cody Cedi is already getting hammered on social media with pounds of snark and sarcasm.

 The poor guy doesn’t stand a chance in the public realm and Penguins fans are not quick to reconsider, but he should help the Penguins on the ice.
 And that’s why this free-agent signing might be one of the most important offseason moves.